marcdemers/py_vollib_vectorized/README.md

 Inputs can then be passed as `numpy.array`, `pandas.Series` or `pandas.DataFrame`.

 On top of vectorization, modifications to py_vollib include additional `numba` speedups; as such, `numba` *is* required.

-Users should refer to the `py_vollib` documentation for definitions and signature.

 ## Installation